dashbitco/broadway/guides/examples/Apache Kafka.md

 In order to process incoming messages, we need to implement the required callbacks.
-For the sake of simplicity, we're considering that all messages received from the queue are just numbers:
+For the sake of simplicity, we're considering that all messages received from the topic are just numbers:

     defmodule MyBroadway do
       use Broadway